 New Orleans Jazz and Heritage Festival

-The annual New Orleans Jazz and Heritage Festival is a rite of spring for hundreds of thousands of people in Louisiana, throughout the United States and in many other countries.
+New Orleans Jazz and Heritage Festival presented by Shell is a rite of spring for hundreds of thousands of people in Louisiana, throughout the United States and in many other countries.
 It is, arguably, the biggest and best-attended multi-style music festival in the world.
-The grand event unfolds across two weekends – always the last weekend in April and the first weekend in May.
-It encompasses seven full days of performances on 10 stages strategically arranged around the Fair Grounds Racetrack, along with dozens of nightly performances in New Orleans’ fabulous music clubs.
+And this year's 50th-anniversary celebration promises to be the best-ever with an additional day to the line-up.
+The grand event unfolds across two weekends—always the last weekend in April and the first weekend in May, this year adding an additional day making it eight days in total.
+It encompasses eight full days of performances on a dozen stages strategically arranged around the Fair Grounds Race Course, and brings along with it dozens of nightly performances in New Orleans’ music venues.

-While the festival is named for New Orleans’ indigenous music, and top modern jazz performers abound here, it’s hard think of a musical style that is not well represented at Jazz Fest.
-You can count on finding all of Louisiana’s best-known performers, representing the best in Cajun, zydeco, blues and Delta blues, rock, rockabilly, gospel, hip hop, salsa, swamp pop and more.
-It’s the place to hear and see the great names of Louisiana music, often including, among many others: The Neville Brothers; Wynton Marsalis; Branford Marsalis, and the extended Marsalis family; Dr. John; Tab Benoit; Anders Osborne; Terence Blanchard; Nicholas Payton; Donald Harrison; The Meters; The Radiators; Irma Thomas; The Preservation Hall Jazz Band; Allen Toussaint; Buckwheat Zydeco; Rockin' Dopsie Jr.; The Dirty Dozen Brass Band; Better Than Ezra; The Zion Harmonizers; and Beausoleil.
+While the festival is named for New Orleans’ indigenous music, and top modern jazz performers abound here, it’s hard to think of a musical style that is not well represented at Jazz Fest.
+You can count on finding many of Louisiana’s best-known performers, representing the best in Cajun, zydeco, blues and Delta blues, rock, rockabilly, gospel, hip-hop, salsa, swamp pop and more.
+It’s the place to hear and see the great names of Louisiana music, often including, among many others: Harry Connick, Jr.; Trombone Shorty & Orleans Avenue; Buddy Guy; The Meters; Aaron Neville; Dr. John; and Big Freedia.

-Keep an eye on LouisianaTravel.com or visit New Orleans Jazz & Heritage Festival for 2012 details and ticket information.
+Visit New Orleans Jazz & Heritage Festival for even more details and ticket information.